lazaaq/Ideas/README.md

 1. Wishlist Application (to motivate u in the future)
 2. Achievement List Application (Social Media for Achievements)
 3. App for People with Deppression (to share all your problems to public, and you can find others problems.)
+4. Be a superhero with custom request to API Twitter (Online Bot)
 ```